Valentine's Day sparks celebrations, protests in Pakistan

 "I'm happy with Valentine's Day.
 The city if full of flowers and it looks nice," said 21-year-old student Faateh Khan, who was buying roses for his mother.
 "Those people are just a minority of extremists acting up for the media," he said of those making complaints.

-(This story has been corrected to change the day in the first paragraph to Thursday, not Wednesday)
+(This story is refiled to change day in first paragraph to Thursday, not Wednesday)

 (Additional reporting by Mehreen Zahra-Malik; Editing by Nick Macfie)